kendallvargas/StreamingQA/README.md

 For the tax price, it is 13% of the final total price of the payment.
 This is if the client is not exempt from taxes, if they are exempt, this additional price is not added.

 ### 🧪 **Test Plan**
-For the correct delivery of this C++ project, I need to test all the code and validate it worked correctly based on the project requirements. <br/><br/>
+For the correct delivery of this C++ project, I need to test all the code and validate it works correctly based on the project requirements. <br/><br/>
 📄 Test Plan Document: [Test_Plan](https://github.com/kendallvargas/StreamingQA/blob/master/QA%20Section/Test_Plan.pdf)

 ### 📚**Test Cases**
-📄 Test Case Document: [Test_Case](https://github.com/kendallvargas/StreamingQA/blob/master/QA%20Section/Test_Cases_Streaming.pdf) <br/>
+📄 Test Case Document: [Test_Case](https://github.com/kendallvargas/StreamingQA/blob/master/QA%20Section/Test_Cases_Streaming.pdf) <br/> <br/>
 The reporting of the bugs is documented using Notion, here is the link to view the reports: [backlog](https://kendallvargas.notion.site/Streaming-Project-Bug-Report-List-129a2534d25a80d5bee2f764a4ffb6b2)<br/>
 Another way to access the links of the bugs directly from the Test Cases is to download the PDF of the TC from the folder >>> [here](https://github.com/kendallvargas/StreamingQA/blob/master/QA%20Section/Test_Cases_Streaming.pdf).